jpower432/trestlebot-demo/md_comp/test_comp/My Comp/example/ac/ac-2.2.md

 <!-- Note that the list of rules under ### Rules: is read-only and changes will not be captured after assembly to JSON -->

-My implementation for ac-2.2 with additional information
+My implementation for ac-2.2 with additional information with even more information.

 ### Rules:

   - rule-ac-2.2

-### Implementation Status: planned
+### Implementation Status: partial

 ______________________________________________________________________